Agentfile Specification

 description is included in the auto-generated AGENT.md so the agent knows what each file contains.

-ADD cities.json /data/cities.json "Known cities with lat/lon coordinates"
+ADD cities.json "Known cities with lat/lon coordinates"

-ADD prompts/system.txt /data/system.txt "System prompt template"
+ADD prompts/system.txt system-prompt.txt "System prompt template"

-ADD config.yaml /data/config.yaml
+ADD config.yaml

 LABEL

-OCI annotations on the output artifact.
+OCI annotations on the output Image.

 LABEL description="Weather assistant using Open-Meteo API"